This family sold everything to see the world and help people - Travel - NZ Herald News

 So, yes — on top of it all, they're genuinely lovely people.

-This is The Bucket List Family — Garrett and Jessica Gee, and their two young children Dorothy and Manilla.
+This is The Bucket List Family — Garrett and Jessica, and their two young children Dorothy and Manilla.

 The developer of a mobile scanning app, 25-year-old Garrett sold it to Snapchat last year for a whopping $71 million.
 But rather than relax and enjoy a lavish lifestyle, the family decided to sell everything they owned, including their Utah home, their cars, furniture and most of their belongings, so they could head off and see the world - and change it for the better.